 University of Aarhus and Aarhus University Hospital, Denmark

-Claus H Gravholt is Associate Professor at the University of Aarhus, and consultant in the Department of Endocrinology and in the Department of Molecular Medicine, Aarhus University Hospital.
-His clinical and research interests are sex hormone physiology and consequences of sex hormone deficiency as well as diabetesduring pregnancy and the effects hereof on the child.
+Dr Claus Gravholt is Associate Professor at the University of Aarhus, and consultant in the Department of Endocrinology and in the Department of Molecular Medicine, Aarhus University Hospital.
+His clinical and research interests are sex hormone physiology and consequences of sex hormone deficiency as well as diabetes during pregnancy and the effects thereof on the child.
 He is also studying the genetics of endocrine diseases, such as Turner and Klinefelter syndrome and 46,XY females, as well as the epidemiology of these diseases.
 He is a member of the European Society of Endocrinology, the US Endocrine Society.

 University of Marburg, Germany

-Professor Meinhardt studied Human Biology at Philipps University in Marburg.
+Professor Andreas Meinhardt studied Human Biology at Philipps University in Marburg.
 After his postdoctoral stay at Monash University in Melbourne, Australia, he returned to Marburg and was later appointed as professor at Justus-Liebig-University Giessen, Germany.
 Research interest includes reproductive immunology with a focus on infection and inflammation of the epididymis and testis as a cause of infertility.
-Andreas holds two Honorary Professorships with Monash University.
-He has served in the councils of the German Society of Andrology (2005-20012), European Academy of Andrology (2002-2010) and is the current President of the International Society of Andrology.
+He holds two Honorary Professorships with Monash University, has served on the councils of the German Society of Andrology (2005-20012) and European Academy of Andrology (2002-2010), and is the current President of the International Society of Andrology.